 The Seven Principles of Public Life (also known as the Nolan Principles) apply to anyone who works as a public officeholder.
 All public officeholders are both servants of the public and stewards of public resources.
 You have a duty to uphold the law and act in accordance with the law and public trust placed in you.

 1 Selflessness

-Holders of public office should act solely in terms of the public interest
+Holders of public office should act solely in terms of the public interest themselves, their family, or their friends.
+They must declare and resolve any interests and relationships

 2 Integrity